bdragon300/elastic-funnel-hash/README.md

 # Elastic/Funnel hashing PoC

-This is a PoC of funnel hashing and elastic hashing in Go.
+This is a PoC of **funnel hashing** and **elastic hashing** algorithms in Go.

-The implementation based on the paper [Optimal Bounds for Open Addressing Without Reordering](https://arxiv.org/abs/2501.02305) by Martin Farach-Colton, Andrew Krapivin, William Kuszmaul
+Based on the Paper [Optimal Bounds for Open Addressing Without Reordering](https://arxiv.org/abs/2501.02305) by Martin Farach-Colton, Andrew Krapivin, William Kuszmaul.

+This package contains `funnel` and `elastic` packages with the particular implementations.
+Every `HashTable` type has `Insert`, `Get`, `Set`, `Len` and `Cap` methods.

+Because these hash tables are the PoC:

+* They don't support key deletion, race detection, etc.
+* Key-value has `[]byte` type
+* Tables have fixed capacity as described in the Paper
+* Because of the previous point, they don't resize (this could be achieved by using overflow buckets or data "evacuation" mechanism, as it done in Go's `map` type, or similar techniques)
+* Because of the previous point, hash tables may accept fewer insertions than table capacity due to data bank overflows, especially if key hashes are not distributed evenly.
+Keep this in mind when setting the table capacity.
+* All internal variables are publicity accessible

 ## Installation